refractionPOINT/lc-service/README.md

 * `res_cat`: the resource category (like `lookup` or `detect`) of the resource returned.
 * `res_data`: if the data was requested, this is the `base64(data)`.

+The same request/reply structure as above may also be requested in batches.
+In that case, the `resource` request contains a list of resources, while the response contains the same elements as described but encapsulated in a `resources[resource_name] = {hash, res_cat, res_data}` element.

 ### org_per_*
 Convenience cron-like event.
 The LimaCharlie cloud emits those events at recurring interval on a per-organization basis so you don't have to keep track of timing or